tolson-vkn/forge/kubernetes/service-account-user-account/README.md

     user: tolson
   name: python-dev
 current-context: python-dev
+users:
+- name: tolson
+  user:
+    token: eyJhbGciOiJFEkxhr...
+(Of course again, this is longer)
 ```

 Set the role for this user, follow the template in the role-tpl.yaml, you'll end up with a namespace role something like this: